-Previously noted points are again apparent from Fig. 8: transitions from small highfrequency signals near WB2, to large low-frequency signals at WB5, to weaker and longer-period signals at EB1, to weak and high-frequency signals at EBH.
-The BC1 reconstructions accurately recover the standard deviation of the original signal.
-On one hand this may be expected because BC1 amplitudes are fit to the observations, on the other hand the good agreement at WB2 and EBH is surprising because of the reduced from BC1 modes.
-SSH signals accurately recover long-period fluctuations at WB3, WB5, and MarWest in terms of phasing, but the amplitude of SSH-derived transports is 30% larger than the actual signals.
-At WB2 and EBH, SSH slightly underestimates the transport signal by 20%.
+SSH signals accurately recover long-period fluctuations at WB3, WB5, and MarWest in terms of phasing, but the amplitude of SSH-derived transports is 30 km larger than the actual signals.
+This likely relates to the moorings not sampling the near-surface part of the water column.
+At WB2 and EBH, SSH slightly underestimates the transport signal by 20 %.
 SSH is more coherent at EBH with the integrated transport than with φ' at 200 db.
 Despite this, SSH at EBH poorly reflects the transport signal because SSH has a larger amplitude and is dominated by low-frequency motions.